wtah/aws-cdk-django-complete/README.md

 The purpose of this repository is to provide a reproducible template to kickstart a serverless CDK stack for a Python [django](https://www.djangoproject.com/) Application that uses Amazon ECS with AWS Fargate, AWS Lambda, Amazon Aurora MySQL-Compatible Edition, Elastic Load Balancing (ELB) and Amazon CloudFront.

 Features:
+- Complete CDK Stack for the following components:
+  - VPC with Private Subnets
+  - ECS Cluster with Fargate Tasks
+  - Application Load Balancer
   - Serverless Aurora Database with IAM Authentication
-- Django Application running on ECS Fargate
   - Cloudfront Distribution for Load Balancer and S3 Bucket
   - S3 Bucket for static files
   - Lambda Custom Resource for creating the Django IAM Database User
--
+  - OIDC Integration with Github Actions for CICD
+  - AWS Client VPN for local development in the private subnet
+  - Route53 DNS Records for the Application

 The sample also uses RDS IAM Authentication for the django Backend to avoid hard-coded credentials in the settings file.
 The user setup is covered by a Lambda custom resource triggered on creation or changes of the database.